Books for better health

 Supporting hospital libraries in Uganda

-In 2018 we worked with Uganda Protestant Medical Bureau on a project to improve the quality of medical healthcare in seven of their medical libraries in hospitals and training schools across Uganda by providing books and training for medical librarians in order to enable health professionals to make better-informed decisions on treatment and care.
+In 2018 we worked with Uganda Protestant Medical Bureau on a project to improve the quality of medical healthcare in seven of their medical libraries in hospitals and training schools across Uganda.
+The project provided books and training for medical librarians in order to enable health professionals to make better-informed decisions on treatment and care.

 This included providing new up-to-date medical books on a range of disciplines to add to their library collections, develop librarians’ skills and confidence so they can better manage their libraries, support healthcare practitioners and promote their library collections.
 Provide support to medical students and staff.